-If you’re out there looking for the best diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through thousands of diamonds online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 Bottom Line Recommendation:

 The Princess Cut is universally regarded as the runner-up to the Round Brilliant in today’s market.
 According to the chart from Jogia Diamonds’ blog that I refer to in my article about Diamond Shapes, a full 23% of searches on their site are for Princess Cuts.

 In fact, this always caused a problem for my former employer, Leo Schachter, since they were supplying major Princess Cut programs to the major retail chains.
 It was always a problem to meet SI2 and I1 Princess Cut demand.

 Now that you’re more familiar with the background of the Princess Cut, lets get right to the information that’s pertinent to the consumer.

 When it comes to Color, you need to be a little more careful with a Princess Cut diamond than you would with a Round Brilliant.
 Since both are brilliant cuts, they both succeed in chopping up the light so the true color of the rough material is harder to perceive.

 But since the light return on the Round Brilliant is superior, it is also better at keeping the true color of your diamond a secret.
 Because of this, I recommend when buying a Princess Cut diamond that you either pick an H or I Color Diamond.